tdolby-at-uk-ibm-com/ace-keda-demo/README.md

 ### KEDA failing to authenticate to the MQ queue manager

-Verify the credentials used, noting that the values in keda-secrets.yaml must be base64-encoded.
-The values must be base64-encoded, and must not have encoded newlines; creating the encoded text by running `echo` and `base64` can lead to this without it being obvious.
+Verify the credentials used, noting that the values in keda-secrets.yaml must be base64-encoded and must not have encoded newlines; creating the encoded text by running `echo` and `base64` can lead to this without it being obvious.

 Running
 ```